myarmolinsky/Ponkemo-v2/README.md

 I have attempted this project once before and in a way this a reinvention/reboot of it, however at its core this project is intended to achieve all the goals I failed to achieve in my first attempt of the project and more.
 In regards to the first project I am referring to, it is called Ponkemo and its repository can be found at this link: https://github.com/myarmolinsky/Ponkemo.
 To summarize that project, it is a Pokemon catching and training simulator: just a mere fraction of what I intended on implementing.
 Due to a lack of foresight on my behalf in regards to the technologies I was using to tackle the ambitious ideas I held in my mind, I ended that project.

-I planned to return to the project once I felt more comfortable with a JavaScript based stack, and now I have; I am using the MERN stack to develop this project.
+I planned to return to the project once I felt more comfortable with a JavaScript based stack, and now I have; I am using the MERN (Mongoose, Express, React, Node) stack to develop this project.
 Below you will find a growing list of features I have included and features I will include.

 ## Included Features